MarcDufresne/opset/README.md

   host: 89.22.102.02
 ```

-The conversion to python types from the yaml config file is handled by pyyaml but for environment variables
+The conversion to python types from the YAML config file is handled by `pyyaml` but for environment variables
-Opset do its own conversion depending on the value:
+Opset does its own conversion depending on the value:

 - `true`, `t`, `yes`, `y` (case-insensitive) will be converted to a `True` `bool`
 - `false`, `f`, `no`, `n` (case-insensitive) will be converted to a `False` `bool`